Anton-Blyzniuk/Anton-Blyzniuk/README.md

 When it came time to choose a university major, I decided to study economics instead of computer science.
 But my passion for solving problems, building useful things, and programming on Python never went away - in fact, it only grew stronger.
 That’s when I decided to double down on my skills and completed an intensive course at Mate Academy.
 It helped me strengthen my technical abilities, work on real-world projects, and gain hands-on experience.

 Today, I specialize in backend development: I build REST APIs, work with databases, and use technologies like Django, FastAPI, Docker, Celery, Redis, and PostgreSQL.
-What inspires me most is turning a simple idea into a real working product.

 I truly love what I do and continue learning every day.
-For me, programming is more than just a job - it’s a mindset and a lifelong journey.
+For me, programming is more than just a job - it’s a lifelong journey.

 * 🌍  I'm based in Ukraine
 * 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/%D0%B0%D0%BD%D1%82%D0%BE%D0%BD-%D0%B1%D0%BB%D0%B8%D0%B7%D0%BD%D1%8E%D0%BA-3499b234b/)